ashygee/pineapple-dog/README.md

 ### Health
 - He _does not_ have any known allergies
 - He _does_ have a slight heart murmur.
 This has never affected him daily.
+- He _may_ cough/sound like he's choking after drinking water too fast.
+This is normal.

 ## Care routine
 Caring for Calvin is fairly simple.
 Walks, food, and snuggles.